PratikGajane/PratikGajane.github.io/_pages/about.md

 My research interests span across sequential decision-making and machine learning with ethical considerations such as fairness and privacy.

 In sequential decision-making, I seek to understand how an intelligent agent “learns” from its interactions with the environment.
-Generally, I am interested in devising machine learning algorithms with strong mathematical foundations which can work with incomplete forms of feedback often encountered in real-life scenarios.
+Generally, I am interested in devising machine learning algorithms with strong mathematical foundations which can work with non-standard forms of feedback often encountered in real-life scenarios.

 Secondly, I am also interested in interdisciplinary research with the aim of incorporating human aspects like fairness and privacy in machine learning.